nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/LYT Workshop 8 → Super Session 1.md

 ### And Now...
-Living in gurgaon, with Mami, sitting on a wonderful chair which Mama brought because I am apparently a prince with high needs.
+- Living in gurgaon, with Mami & the kids, sitting on a wonderful chair which Mama brought because I am apparently a prince with high needs.
+- It's very nice here
-Trying to regain my lean forward thinking mindset, which I am sure was a reality
+- **Trying to regain my lean forward thinking mindset, which I am sure was a reality.**

 ---